maptiler/qgis-maptiler-plugin/README.md

 Vector tiles support requires QGIS 3.13 or higher.
 For the plugin version 2.0 and higher you need QGIS 3.16 or higher.
+For the plugin version 3.0 and higher you need QGIS 3.24 or higher.

 You can read about the difference between vector and raster tiles here [https://www.maptiler.com/news/2019/02/what-are-vector-tiles-and-why-you-should-care/](https://www.maptiler.com/news/2019/02/what-are-vector-tiles-and-why-you-should-care/?utm_source=github.com&utm_medium=referral&utm_campaign=qgis-plugin)